 Accurate calculation of risk adjustment requires specificity in diagnostic coding.
-Providers should always document and code according to CMS regulations and follow all applicable coding guidelines for ICD-10-CM, CPT and HCPCs code sets.
+Providers should, at all times, document and code according to CMS regulations and follow all applicable coding guidelines for ICD-10-CM, CPT and HCPCs code sets.
 Providers should note the following guidelines: